bayleeadamoss/zazu/docs/_documentation/blocks.md

 ## Blocks

-Blocks are the foundation of workflows.
+Blocks are the foundation of Zazu plugins.
 Each one represents a step to be completed.
-Along the way, each block passes a value from one block to the next, if they fork each block will get their own copy of the current value.
+Along the way, each block passes a value from one block to the next.
+If they fork, each block will get their own copy of the current value.

+Blocks link to other blocks via `connections`.
+Once a blocks gets executed, it's connections will get executed after.
+You can link to both output and input blocks.

 All blocks can have the following properties:

-* `id` *int*: Unique identifier of the block, used to help make connections.
+* `id` *int|string*: Unique identifier of the block, used to help make connections.
 * `connections` *int[]*: Blocks to execute if one of the results are chosen.
-* `type` *string*: The name of the block you wish to use.
+* `type` *string*: Name of the block you wish to use.

 Each unique block type can have it's own properties, listed below with their descriptions.